brain4tech/b4t-python-telegram-bot/README.md

 **Future plans:**

- - add more media and interactive features (animations and media groups)
+ - add more media and interactive features (media groups)
- - return proper values for send* - methods (eg. sendDice should return a Dice, not only response object)
+ - return proper values for send* - methods (eg. sendDice should return a Dice, not only requests.response object)
  - forward messages & reply to messages
  - get chat-information and set chat-attributes (like photo and description)
  - download images, audio, video and documents